anthony0982/UIGradientLabel/README.md

 // Set text
 grayLabel.text = "UIGradientLabel"

-// By default background color is UIColor.clearColor() to set gradient please apply fromColor ( UIColor value ) grayLabel.fromColor = UIColor(red: 43/255, green: 43/255, blue: 43/255, alpha: 1)
+// By default background color is UIColor.clearColor() to set gradient please apply fromColor, toColor ( UIColor value ) grayLabel.fromColor = UIColor(red: 43/255, green: 43/255, blue: 43/255, alpha: 1)

-// Set toColor Value
 grayLabel.toColor = UIColor(red: 74/255, green: 74/255, blue: 74/255, alpha: 1)

 // By default GradientOrientation is set to .Vertical you can choose between .Horizontal or .Vertical if you want to